Surfers Paradise suburb profile

 Surfers Paradise rental market trends

-The rental market in Surfers Paradise shows stability in house rents, remaining unchanged at $750 per week over the past year.
-In contrast, unit rents have surged by 15% to $690 per week.
-This vibrant coastal suburb continues to attract renters and investors, driven by its appealing lifestyle and strong demand for unit living.
+The rental market in Surfers Paradise has shown varied growth, with house rents increasing by 4.2% over the past year to $750 per week, while unit rents have seen a significant rise of 12.1% to $695 per week.
+This dynamic coastal suburb continues to attract renters and investors alike, driven by its vibrant lifestyle and strong rental demand.

 Suburbs near Surfers Paradise